Roland (entertainer): History

 In August 2017, he changed his pseudonym from Makoto Tojo to ROLAND.

 His birthday event in 2018 brought sales of more than 60 million yen to his host club, making a new record for highest sales in the group.
 At that time, he hosted broadcasts on TV Asahi keiretsu's variety TV show, Sono Saki, making his name known to the general public.
 Afterwards, he quit working as a lead host and separated from KG-produce.
 Since October 2018, he is affiliated with his office, Schwarz, which he created.

 In 2019, he opened his first exhibition at Ikebukuro PARCO, titled Ro LAND ~Ore ka, Ore Igai ka~, which included virtual reality elements.
 A total of 100,000 people attended.
 In April of that same year, he opened a host club, named THE CLUB.

 On 28 February 2020, ROLAND opened his YouTube channel, THE ROLAND SHOW.
-As of 18 March 2020, his videos had been viewed a total of 2,300,000 times, and the number of subscribers to his channel had surpassed 97,000.
+As of 18 March 2020, his videos had been viewed a total of 2,300,000 times, and the number of subscribers to his channel has surpassed 97,000.
 In response to the Tokyo government's request for self-quarantine due to the spread of the Coronavirus disease 2019 pandemic, THE CLUB suspended operations from April to 26 May.
 Due to measures to prevent the spread of the virus, businesses were able to reopen at the end of May.
 On 9 July, the number of infected people in the city reached a new peak.
 As it was determined that further business was no longer possible, THE CLUB was permanently closed on the same day.

 On August 3, ROLAND was featured in a collaboration with PlayerUnknown's Battlegrounds, appearing in a voice card.

 On December 16 of the same year, he co-produced women's dress and lingerie brand G&R in collaboration with musician Gackt; however, three days after the press release, some of the dresses were accused of copying from foreign brands.
 The operating company Dazzy (stylized as dazzy) confirmed suspicions that the designs had been copied, and announced that items and merchandise which were sold were recalled and refunded.
 On Roland's official YouTube channel, Roland released an apology in regard to the incident and announced the end of his contract with dazzy.

 On December 18, 2020, a manga titled Roland Zero (ローランド・ゼロ) by Noriyoshi Inoue was released, based loosely on Roland's journey to becoming a top host.
 When talking about the project, Roland said that his dream had been granted.
 Various promotional campaigns were run for its first release.
 As of 28 January 2021, the manga had sold over 100,000 copies, and a second volume was announced.